 What does a Tune Up involve?

-A Bay Area Tune Up will keep your unit running as efficiently and reliably as possible, we do this by cleaning coils, ensuring your unit has the precise amount of refrigerant.
+A Bay Area Tune Up will keep your unit running as efficiently and reliably as possible.
+We do this by cleaning coils and ensuring your unit has the precise amount of refrigerant.
 We make sure all controls and safety devices are working properly.
 We check airflow and can prevent little problems from becoming big ones.
 Benefits of a Bay Area Tune Up

 Why is NATE Certified important?